 In Hong Kong, constitutional law also performs the important function of regulating the relationship between Hong Kong as a Special Administrative Region of the People's Republic of China (PRC) and the Central Government Authorities of the PRC.
 Constitutional law in Hong Kong is therefore the legal foundation of 'One Country, Two Systems'.
 It is also an area of the law which is often the focus of public and media attention.
 Constitutional law cases and controversies often appear in the Hong Kong press as frontpage news stories.
-The outcomes of constitutional litigation sometimes not only change the lives of the parties to the case, but also have wide and deep impact on the Hong Kong community and its public and social policies, or the political relationship between Hong Kong and mainland China.
+The outcomes of constitutional litigation sometimes not only change the lives of the parties to the case, but also have wide and deep impact on the Hong Kong and mainland China.